ditek/Notes/Notes-go.md

         go increment(&m)
     }
     fmt.Println("final value of x", x)
-    // This example just shows the mutext syntax.
+    // This example just shows the mutex syntax.
 The program will probably finish before the threads return.
 See WaitGroup.
 }
 ```